varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     give better human-readable diagnostics for certain classes of backend fetch failures.

+    In particular, http connection (HTC) errors are now reported symbolically in addition to the previous numerical value.

   * ``Debug`` log entries may also give more diagnostic information about session accept failures (failure to accept a client connection).
 These must be viewed in raw grouping, since accept